Everything we create demands a new perspective.

 Research and Partners

 In addition to working with faculty researchers at UMBC, an R1 Carnegie-designated research institution, we collaborate with external clients who share our mission.
-Past collaborators and supporters include: the National Academy of Sciences, the Baltimore Art Museum, the Walters Art Museum, The United Way, Maryland Historical Society, NASA-TV and the Goddard Space Flight Center, Robert W. Deutsch Foundation, and the National Human Genome Research Institute.
+Across the UMBC, the IRC has worked with the Center for Urban Environmental Research and Education (CUERE), the Center for Art, Design and Visual Art (CADVC), the Institute for Harnessing Data and Model Revolution in the Polar Regions (¡HARP), and the Center and Institute Departmentally Engaged Research (CIDER), and continues to unit researchers and Departments throughout all colleges at UMBC.
+Beyone UMBC, collaborators and supporters include: the National Academy of Sciences, the Baltimore Art Museum, the Walters Art Museum, The United Way, Maryland Historical Society, NASA-TV and the Goddard Space Flight Center, Robert W. Deutsch Foundation, The National Science Foundation and the National Human Genome Research Institute.

 Education